Jake Wood-Evans at Unit London

 In an age dominated by screens and pixelated image, Jake Wood-Evans’ work feels like a welcome antidote.
-Drawing on the legacies of Old Masters, his intention is to capture the essence of these historic works without replicating them, depicting familiar, yet obscured subject matter.
+Drawing on the legacy of Old Master paintings, his intention is to capture the essence of these historic works without replicating them, depicting familiar, yet obscured subject matter.

 Wood-Evans is a devotee of eighteenth century art - as such, his works have been significantly influenced by the great masters of the golden age of British painting including Sir Joshua Reynolds and Sir Henry Raeburn.
 His 2018 solo exhibition at Unit London, Transitions saw his focus shift from portraiture towards landscape and abstraction.

 Taking influence from the work of John Constable, J.M.W.
 Turner, Sir Edwin Henry Landseer, and George Stubbs among others, Wood-Evans’ paintings retain recognisable elements that allude to the conventions of art history.
 Drawing on these British masters’ legacies, his intention is to capture the essence of these historic works without replicating them, depicting familiar yet obscured subject matter, creating an uncanny effect.
 Through first creating, then scrubbing away, reworking and removing sections of a scene, the artist reveals ghostly infrastructures that preserve the warmth and glow of the original painting.
 In such, he encourages us to look again, beyond the surface of the traditional image and see anew.

 Describing his work as, "a process of conflict with the ambiguous space between representation and abstraction", Wood-Evans resists the urge to provide easy readings or instantly accessible compositions.
 He invites the viewer to pause and quietly contemplate a series of multi-layered paintings that denote a common visual language built through our shared history and consumption of art imagery.